magesuite/smile-docker-boilerplate/docs/01-install.md

    The full list of parameters handled by this script is [documented here](../docker/bin/setup#L6).

-4. Install the Magento database with the following command:
+4. Run the following command to install the Magento database:

    ```
    make install